MDIL-SNU/SevenNet/README.md

 mpirun -np {# of GPUs want to use} {path to lammps binary} -in {lammps input scripts}
 ```

 If `CUDA-aware OpenMPI` is not found (it detacts automatically in code), `e3gnn/parallel` will not utilize GPUs even if they are found.
 You can check whether the `OpenMPI` is found or not from the standard output of the `LAMMPS` simulation.
 Basically, the one gpu per one mpi process is expected.
-If the accessible GPUs are less than MPI process, a simulation runs inefficiently or fail.
+If the accessible GPUs are less than MPI processes, a simulation runs inefficiently or fail.
 You can select sepcific GPUs by setting `CUDA_VISIBLE_DEVIECES` environment variable.

+## Known Bugs

+* When parsing VASP `OUTCARs` with `structure_list`, if the folder contains `POSCAR` with selective dynamics, it does not read the `OUTCAR` correctly
+* When parsing VASP `OUTCARs` with `structure_list`, spin polarized calculations are not supported yet.
+* Models with many number of parameters (>=5 messge passing layers, >= 64 channels), initial RMSEs of energy and force are very large than origianl `nequip`.
+Since the difference should be marginal, we are working on the problem.
+* Calcualted stress on `LAMMPS` is not correct.